otvam/pypeec/docs/content/tutorial.rst

 .. code-block:: bash

     # Install PyPEEC
-    #   - With a Python Environment
+    #   - With a Python environment
-    #   - With a Conda Environment
+    #   - With a Conda environment

     # Check the PyPEEC version
     pypeec --version